 Folic acid (folate or vitamin B9) is found naturally in most plant foods, especially green leafy and other vegetables (such as spinach, Brussels sprouts, broccoli, asparagus, leek, cauliflower and cabbage); fruit (such as oranges, strawberries and bananas); wholegrain breads, cereals and legumes (such as peas, dried beans and lentils); nuts; and yeast extract.
 It can also be added to products such as some breads and breakfast cereals.
 Folate helps the body make red blood cells and it is also needed to make DNA (deoxyribonucleic acid).

 Heart attack occurs when an artery in the heart becomes blocked by a clot, which reduces blood flow to the heart muscle beyond the clot.
 As a result some of the heart muscle may be damaged or start to die.

 Hydrogenation is a chemical process which makes liquid oils more saturated and solid.
-This process not only increases the amount of saturated fat in the oil, but also produces trans fats.
+This process not only increases the amount of saturated fat in the oil, but also produces trans fats (see below).
 Hydrogenated fats are commonly used by food manufacturers, such as in the production of biscuits, pastries, snack foods and convenience foods.